Posted 12th November 2014 • Security • #resources

 If you don't have superhero powers, use a password vault.

 To make up for the lack of super powers (one day they shall be mine!), I started using a password vault.
 A password vault is either hosted online or stored on your computer and is unlocked by using a master password; a single very strong password that you use to log in to the vault which contains all your passwords.
 You then use randomly generated passwords for all your accounts, and you don't need to remember them.
 This means that even if someone manages to break one of your passwords, they still have no clue what the others are.
-Here's a short example of what some of my passwords look like:
+Here's an example of what some of my passwords look like: